Skip to content

 Docker

-On Docker, we recommended to always compile to binary to reduce base image overhead.
+On Docker, we recommend always compiling to a binary to reduce base image overhead.

-Here's an example image using Distroless image using binary.
+Here's an example image using the Distroless image with a binary.

 dockerfile